TuneSail/TuneSail.github.io/source/_posts/2014-01-19-dream-theater-solitary-shell-solo.markdown

 ---
 layout: post
-title: "Dream Theater - Solitary Shell Solo"
+title: "Dream Theater - Solitary Shell Solos"
 date: 2014-01-19 22:12
 comments: true
-categories: Song
+categories: Song Solos
 ---

 Dream Theater is a progressive metal band, and all of the band members are insanely talented.
 I love all their music, and I've even flown to a different country to see them in concert.